jennybc/happy-git-with-r/03_workshops.Rmd

   * Prove local Git can talk to GitHub (chapter \@ref(push-pull-github)).
   * Cache your username and password (chapter \@ref(credential-caching)) or set up SSH keys (chapter \@ref(ssh-keys)) so you don't need to authenticate yourself to GitHub interactively *ad nauseum*.
   * Prove RStudio can find local Git and, therefore, can talk to GitHub (chapter \@ref(rstudio-git-github)).
-    - FYI: we will walk through this again together, more slowly, with narrative, and build on it.
+    - FYI: this is where our hands-on activities will start.
+We walk through a similar activity together, with narrative, and build from there.

 Troubleshooting:

   * If RStudio is having a hard time finding Git, see chapter \@ref(rstudio-see-git).
   * For all manner of problems, both installation and usage related, see chapter \@ref(troubleshooting).

-Optional "big picture stuff":
+Optional reading on "big picture stuff":

   * Read "Why Git?
 Why GitHub?" in chapter \@ref(big-picture).